Our Garden Education

 Garden as a Unique Learning Environment

-Why do children become so energetic in the garden?
-Is it because breathing fresh air feels so good, or perhaps because they discover things they usually don’t see?
-The simple joy of finding a ladybug, for example, can spark great excitement among these young explorers.
+Children become lively in the garden for various reasons.
+Breathing the fresh air feels so good, and they discover new things they usually don’t see.
+For instance, finding a ladybug can spark great excitement among these young explorers.

 Benefit of Garden Education

-Experiencing nature is crucial for understanding how it works, recognizing our essential place within it, and acknowledging our significant impact.
-Such direct encounters offer both children and adults profound insights and wisdom that go beyond words, inspiring positive change in our world.
+Spending time in nature is essential for grasping how it functions, seeing our place within it, and recognizing the impact we have.
+These direct experiences give both children and adults insights that go beyond words and inspire them to create positive change in the world.

 Ms. Keiko